timmbogner/Farm-Data-Relay-System/README.md

 If you have any extra money laying around, you could [send it to me via this Paypal link](https://www.paypal.com/donate/?business=F2MYGWWTGG5PN&no_recurring=0&item_name=Anything+helps%21&currency_code=USD).
 I'm a farmer by occupation, and donations would help me to spend more time developing farm gadgets over the winter months.

-Development of this project would not have been possible without the "gracious" support of my employer, [***Sola Gratia Farm***](https://www.solagratiacsa.com/) of **Urbana, IL, USA**.
+Development of this project would not have been possible without the *gracious* support of my employer, [**Sola Gratia Farm**](https://www.solagratiacsa.com/) of **Urbana, IL, USA**.
 Sola Gratia is a community-based farm dedicated to growing high-quality, natural produce and sharing it with those in need.
 Thank you!

 A huge thanks to the ever-instructional [**Andreas Spiess**](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ).